 Farm Tour Costs:

 Transportation Subsidy: Every Kids on the Farm field trip is eligible for a transportation subsidy of 50% costs, up to $175, plus an emergency vehicle subsidy of $25 (for personal vehicles).
-The teacher is responsible for making transportation arrangements and will receive the subsidy upon receipt of the Farm Tour Evaluation Form.
-For safety reasons, a personal vehicle or a bus must stay on-site for the duration of any farm tour.
+The teacher is responsible for making transportation arrangements and will receive the subsidy upon receipt of the Teacher Tour Evaluation Form.

 $7 Student Fee: On the day of the tour the farmer will give you an invoice to submit to your school for payment.